IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-regulating-gene-expression/index.md

 ---
-weight: 6
+weight: 7
-title: Regulating Gene Expression
+title: Regulating gene expression
 author: 'Isobel Beasley'
 date: '2024-10-20'
 slug: regulating-gene-expression
-categories: ['High school','VCE', 'Biology', 'Unit 3']
+categories: ['High school','VCE', 'Biology', 'Unit 3', 'Area of Study 1']
 tags: ['High school','VCE', 'Tutoring', 'Genetic Regulation', 'Gene Expression']
 subtitle: "Gene structure and function"
 summary: 'What is the structure of a gene?
 How does this relate to gene activity?'